 As an environmentalist, I detest our 21st century disposable culture, with everything seemingly designed to wear out.
 Good for corporate profits, I guess, but awful for our natural resources and landfills.
 So this time I searched for a pepper grinder that (I hope) will be the last I ever I need to buy.
 The key words, of course: Made In USA.

 Now I know that American manufacturing hardly guarantees high quality — the Ford T-Bird I drove in the 90s attested to that.
 That said, I still have more faith in this country’s manufacturing standards than in China’s, and I’ll spend more to support American workers.
 (And FYI, I currently drive a Ford Mustang.
 So far so good after 3 years.)

 This time I purchased a William Bounds Key Mill WB-1 (right) for about $36.
 It doesn’t have the Oxo’s modern design, but the retro solid-steel top works for me.
 I would have preferred glass over acrylic for the clear part, but most clear grinders are acrylic these days.
 (Why I can get a one-time-use beer bottle in glass, but not an everyday-use object, baffles me.)
 The WB-1 also came with an all-important “Made In USA” ribbon, as well as a limited lifetime warranty.
 So although some reviewers complained that their WB-1 grinders broke, I’m confident about this one so far — it feels substantial and grinds well.

-The Atlas pepper mill from Greece (right) is also all metal yet only $45, but it looks like a prop from a steampunk sex scene.
+The Atlas pepper mill from Greece (right) is also all metal and around $60, but it looks like a prop from a steampunk sex scene.
 (Insert cheap pun about “spicing up an evening” here.)